Kuninoto/42_Libft/README.md

 	cd Libft/lvl_0_libft
    	make
+3- `make clean` so that you don't keep those object files that you won't need anymore

+	make clean
-3- Compile your main.c with your new _libft.a_
+4- Compile your main.c with your new _libft.a_

 	gcc -Wall -Wextra -Werror main.c libft.a